Skip to main content

 Why these two differ

-The most material structural difference between these two funds is their actual asset allocation, which diverges sharply despite both carrying a "Diversified" category label and an identical Risk Indicator of 4.
-The Mercer Income Generator Fund holds 52.35% in growth assets, giving it meaningful equity exposure — its largest positions include Fisher & Paykel Healthcare (5.03%) and Auckland International Airport (3.20%).
-The NZ Funds Wealth Builder – Income Strategy, by contrast, holds just 0.07% in growth assets; its portfolio is overwhelmingly concentrated in short-dated bank bills from Westpac and BNZ alongside a single ANZ fixed-rate bank bond, making it function in practice far closer to a cash or fixed-income vehicle than a conventional diversified fund.
+The most material structural difference between these two funds is their asset allocation, despite both carrying a risk indicator of 4 and sitting in the Diversified category.
+The Mercer Income Generator Fund holds 53.15% in growth assets, giving it meaningful equity exposure through positions such as Fisher & Paykel Healthcare (5.03%), Auckland International Airport (3.20%), and Infratil (2.66%).
+The NZ Funds Wealth Builder – Income Strategy holds just 0.07% in growth assets; its portfolio is dominated by short-dated bank bills from Westpac (collectively over 26%) and an ANZ term instrument, making it functionally a near-pure fixed income and cash vehicle in practice, despite its Diversified label.

 What's different at a glance